 - Steamed dhokla is chopped into pieces and seasoned with a tempering mixture (consisting of sautéed mustard seeds, green chillies, curry leaves and/or coriander).

-- This is an instant khaman dhokla recipe and requires no soaking of ingredients.
+- This is an instant khaman dhokla (microwave khaman dhokla) recipe and requires no soaking of ingredients.

 Types of dhokla